Case Law & Insurance Contracts - 4 CE Hours

 This course is an overview of these two policies, reviewing similarities between the two.
 Included is a discussion of why and when you’d purchase a dwelling policy rather than a homeowners policy.
 The primary course discussion is on the property side: how these two policies provide similar coverage, and the differences between the two.

-Fundamentals of Farm & Crop Insurance (NEW FOR 2018!)
-3 CE Hours
+Fundamentals of Farm & Crop Insurance - 3 CE Hours

 We explore how we determine whether a residence is on a “farm” and the criteria insurance companies use to make that determination.
 After that basis is identified, we move into discussing the Coverage Parts of the Farm Policy.
 We provide a discussion of what Crop Insurance is, and isn’t.
 Topics include: Yield and Price Protection plans, eligibility issues, and a brief comparison of different types of crop policies.